New threats emerge in outbreak while China voices optimism

 But those statistics came after yet another change in how cases are counted.

 Last week, China’s National Health Commission said officials in Hubei would record new infections without waiting for laboratory test results, relying instead on doctors’ diagnoses and lung imaging.
-On Thursday, though, it returned to its prior way of counting, a decision sure to aggravate observers who say consistency is key to understanding COVID-19’s path.
+But on Thursday it returned to its prior way of counting, a decision sure to aggravate observers who say consistency is key to understanding COVID-19’s path.

 The health commission said it was reducing its count of infections by 279 after lab tests found they had wrongly been included in the tally.